FitClassrooms is designed to be a resource for Northern Kentucky schools with information on coordinated school health.

 School Health Index: Self-Assessment and Planning Guide is a tool that schools can use to identify their existing strengths and weaknesses, develop an action plan from improving health, and engage teachers, parents, students and the community in promoting health-enhancing behaviors and better health.

-School Health Incentive Funds Project
+REACH School Health Incentive Funds Project

 Through the REACH School Health Incentive Funds project, schools work with the Health Department to create healthier environments with a focus on policy and environmental changes over a two-year period.